Formal methods: Human-directed proof

 Sometimes, the motivation for proving the correctness of a system is not the obvious need for reassurance of the correctness of the system, but a desire to understand the system better.
 Consequently, some proofs of correctness are produced in the style of mathematical proof: handwritten (or typeset) using natural language, using a level of informality common to such proofs.
 A "good" proof is one that is readable and understandable by other human readers.

 Critics of such approaches point out that the ambiguity inherent in natural language allows errors to be undetected in such proofs; often, subtle errors can be present in the low-level details typically overlooked by such proofs.
 Additionally, the work involved in producing such a good proof requires a high level of mathematical sophistication and expertise.

+Interactive theorem proving

+Proof assistants occupy a middle ground between wholly human-directed and wholly automated proof.
+The user directs the argument, typically by applying tactics, while the tool records each step and mechanically checks the resulting proof.
+Because the finished proof is checked by a comparatively small and stable kernel, the much larger body of search and automation surrounding it need not itself be trusted.
+Systems in common use include Isabelle/HOL, the Rocq Prover (named Coq until 2025), Lean, Agda, HOL4, PVS and ACL2.
+Interactive proof underlies most of the largest verified software artifacts, including the seL4 microkernel and the CompCert compiler, and is increasingly combined with automated back ends so that routine obligations are discharged by solvers while difficult ones are proved by hand.

 Automated proof

 In contrast, there is increasing interest in producing proofs of correctness of such systems by automated means.
-Automated techniques fall into three general categories:
+Automated techniques fall into four general categories: